multani7871/employee-led-SPVs/board_member_guide.md

 What are the different types of board members and how are they compensated for these duties and the extra liability they entail?
 - CEO/co-founders
-	- Common stock purchased at founding and follow on grants
+	- Common stock purchased at founding and follow on option and restricted stock grants
 - Lead investors of each funding found (“investors”)
 	- Carried interest and management fees.
 The investors' LPs pay these fees.
 - Independent directors
 	- The company will compensate the independent directors.
 Sometimes 0.5%-2% equity in the form of option grants of common shares.
 This percentage drops as the company grows.
 The company may sometimes compensate independent directors with cash in addition to the equity.

+The board supervises the CEO.
+The CEO supervises employees.
+Employees are compensated with cash and options that allow the employees to purchase

 Notice a major difference in how cofounders and investors are compensated.

+An employee led Special Purpose Vehicle (SPV) is like any other SPV on the cap table

 Resources
 - https://mobile.twitter.com/HarveyMultani/status/1283639263523999750